-This is a really nice simple dinner party salad.
-This salad is a combination of roasted tomatoes with fresh herbs and sumac – a Middle Eastern versatile spice with a tangy lemony flavour.
+This is a really nice, simple dinner party salad made of a combination of roasted tomatoes with fresh herbs and sumac.
+For those of you not familiar with it, sumac is a Middle Eastern versatile spice with a tangy lemony flavour.

-What I love most is the crunchy pine nuts and fried bread piled on top.
-Their golden colour and crispy texture make them not only delicious but visually appealing.
+While the roasted tomatoes add depth to the overall flavour of the sumac herb salad, what I love most about this dish is the crunchy pine nuts and fried bread piled on top.
+Their golden colour and crispy texture make them not only delicious but also visually appealing.

 - 250 grams cherry tomatoes